Edb83/self-isolution/TESTING.md

 **Activities page**

-- Search functionality:
+Search functionality:

-  - After entering a term in the search field and either clicking/tapping the search icon or pressing Enter, the correct results are displayed from the indexed fields (activity_name, activity_summary, activity_details and activity_equipment).
+- After entering a term in the search field and either tapping/clicking the search icon or pressing Enter, the correct results are displayed from the indexed fields (activity_name, activity_summary, activity_details and activity_equipment).
 - Tapping/clicking the cancel icon reloads the page with no query applied.
 - The section heading updates to reflect the search term used.
 - Pagination works when a search has been applied.
 - If no results are found, a message to the effect appears.
 If logged in, a working link to Add Activity is displayed, otherwise working links to Register or Log In are displayed.

-- Cards:
+Cards:

 - All activities in the collection are displayed, each with the correct title, image, summary, category and target age.
+- Activities are displayed with the most recent at the top (by sorting the activity_id).
 - If the user is logged in and the author of an activity, the Edit Activity FAB is displayed within the card, which takes the user to the correct Edit Activity page.
 - For activities where the user has not uploaded an image, the correct image is displayed from the associated category.
 - Tapping/clicking on an activity's image takes the user to the correct View Activity page.
 - Tapping/clicking on an activity's category or target age correctly filters the activities displayed, updating the section heading to indicate the filter applied.
 - Summaries which are longer than the card's width are truncated and do not cause the card to spill into the following row.
 - The hover effect is applied when a card is moused over.

-- Pagination:
+Pagination:

 - The number of visible activities is limited to 9 per page.
 - Only if pagination is necessary (over 9 activities), will links appear beneath the activities with corresponding page numbers.

 **Add Activity page**

 - The 'Choose category' and 'Choose age' input fields are populated with the documents from the Categories collection on MongoDB and the ages from the AGES list in app.py, respectively.
 Changes to these lists are reflected in the dropdowns.
 - Input field validation and character counters function as expected, indicating issues with input and correctly displaying chars remaining.
 - Image upload